What Makes a School-Based Health Center Sustainable?

 Infrastructure for billing and collections: Billing and collections policies and procedures, assigned staff, and an electronic health record with an integrated billing system is essential for efficient patient and third party insurance billing and collections.

 Contact your state’s Medicaid program to develop expertise in public insurance policies, including eligible providers, covered services, and reimbursement.
 Establish contracts with Medicaid, Medicaid managed care organizations, and other commercial insurance carriers to maximize reimbursement for services.
 Assist uninsured patients enroll in Medicaid or other insurance plans.

 High Quality Practice

-Effective data extracting and reporting—Quality improvement efforts and sophisticated applications can’t be sustained without management information systems that collect and report data you need.
-Whatever data points you elect to include (quality measures, cost-per-visit, encounter rates), be certain to extract information in ways that make the information actionable, and can be shared with clinic staff, sponsors, and key stakeholders.
-Data increases your partnership value (see aspect one).
+Effective data extraction and reporting: Efficient quality improvement efforts require electronic health records including practice management systems that collect and report data you need.
+Whatever data you elect to include (quality measures, cost-per-visit, encounter rates), be certain to input and extract data that is meaningful, actionable, and sharable with clinic staff, sponsors, and key stakeholders.

 Routine workflow and data analysis: Ongoing analysis of clinic workflow and data selection/reporting results in successful QI efforts.

 The MEMBER ONLY Blueprint, contains links to additional editable resources to assist you.Become a member!